-The second noun connected with the preposition, in this case the word “lake,” is called the object of the preposition, and, together with the preposition, forms a prepositional phrase.
+The second noun connected with the preposition, in this case, the word lake, is called the object of the preposition.
+Together with the preposition, they form a prepositional phrase.
 There is no subject in the phrase “in the lake,” only a noun.
-Because of the preposition “in,” we know it’s a prepositional phrase.
-“The” is an article, not a noun, so we know it can’t be the object of the preposition.
-“Lake,” the noun we were trying to connect with our first noun “dog,” is the object of the preposition.
+Because of the preposition in, we know it’s a prepositional phrase.
+The is an article, not a noun, so we know it can’t be the object of the preposition.
+Lake, the noun we were trying to connect with our first noun dog, is the object of the preposition.

 Most of the time, though not always, the object of the preposition comes after the preposition in the prepositional phrase.